lukpwh330/PYRandomSentenseGenerator/README.md

 # pyarkovchain
-Pyarkovchain is now a module for python 3.
+Pyarkovchain is module for creating generic markov chains in python 3.
 It has 2 main classes: `ExampleData` and `MChain`. `ExampleData` helps you acess pre-fetched data, and `MChain` is the real markov chain.
 [Here](https://en.wikipedia.org/wiki/Markov_chain) is how a markov chain works.

 ``` python
 import pyarkovchain as pc